kbaesler/Wave/docs/samples.md

   }
 } // Check-in licenses.
 ```
-> **Note**
-When the ArcFM Solution has been installed and configured in the geodatabase, a license to both the ArcFM Solution and ArcGIS for Desktop is required.
+- When the ArcFM Solution has been installed and configured in the geodatabase, a license to both the ArcFM Solution and ArcGIS for Desktop is required.

 ## Geodatabase Connections
 The `WorkspaceFactories` static class will return the proper workspace (`sde`, `gdb`, or `mdb`) based on the connection file parameter.